Thursday, December 25, 2008

 First time in my life, I am about to write a process and breakdown for my 11 Second Club entry for August 2008.
 Its the way, I have approached the Spanish clip.
 The clip is given below.

-ed in my clip and in any animation is "the planning", to which I have also valuing a lot, because its all you need.
+First and foremost thing, which involved in my clip and in any animation is "the planning", to which I have also valuing a lot, because its all you need.
 It makes all the processes easy.

 For this clip, I would like to hear it as much as I can.
 Due to change in language, I have to break it down more.
 When I listen to it, I would prefer to write the dialogue on a piece of paper or in my notebook, and looking at it and syncing myself with the audio and tuning yourself with the audio rhythm and beat according to it.
 And also generating the story (before and after) and an event or situation in which I have to involve my animation.